Zuehlke/software-engineering-corner/drafts/angular-navigation-concept.md

 ## How we skip pages
 Now that we know how the Angular router works, we can get to work.
 The theory is clear, if we want to get back to a page in the history, and we can not maintain our own page stack, we have to iterate over the previous pages.
-It should work like this:
+It should work like the following:
 ```ts
 location.back();
 canActivate(-2);